Nico-FR/TADkit_dev2/README.md

 ```

 <img src="man/figures/README-unnamed-chunk-28-1.png" width="100%" /> The
-`areaCov()`function return the plot with the gene coverage on a sliding
+`areaCov()`function return the graph with the gene coverage on a sliding
 window of 5kb.
 As the cumulative size of genes are different according
 to the strands: